-Boost your leadership and technology acumen to benefit your school in the online Master of Education in Curriculum and Instruction with a concentration in Technology Integration at Southern New Hampshire University.
+Boost your leadership and technology acumen to benefit your school in the online Master of Education in Curriculum and Instruction with a concentration in Technology Integration program at Southern New Hampshire University.
 The Master in Curriculum and Instruction online program is designed to align with 21st century learning.

 The technology integration concentration coursework will teach you how to assess and integrate technology into your lessons to improve student learning.
 Discover how to work within a school's current administrative and resource structure to maximize the effective use of technology in the classroom.
 You'll increase your marketability by learning the latest advancements in curriculum instruction.

 The online MEd in Curriculum and Instruction program with a concentration in technology integration includes nine core education courses and three courses specific to technology integration.
 Upon completion of the online curriculum and instruction master's program, you will be prepared to:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your Master in Curriculum and Instruction online degree at SNHU include: